caciolai/End-to-end-RNN-Model-for-Named-Entity-Recognition/README.md

 ### Implementation

-[Here](code.ipynb) is a copy of the Colab notebook in which I implemented my model and carried out its training.
+[Here](notebooks/training.ipynb) is a copy of the Colab notebook in which I trained and evaluated the model.

 ### Report

-[Here](report.pdf) is the report with the documentation of my model and the results it attains.
+[Here](reports/report.pdf) is the report with the documentation of my model and the results it attains.